 Each patrol will be required to prepare an evening meal of good standard on both Friday and Saturday.
 Both of these meals must be prepared on the fire gadget from start to finish, including the water for wash-up.

-- The evening meal should be a two-course meal. - Either a starter or dessert can be chosen to accompany the main course (depending what is available in the Phoenix Supermarket)
+- The evening meal should be a two-course meal. - A starter or dessert can be chosen to accompany the main course (depending what is supplied in the Food Basket)